Akron Children's Logo

 Very few pregnant women deliver on their estimated due dates.
 Many first-time moms find themselves waiting up to 2 weeks after their due date for their baby to arrive.

-If you don't go into labor within a week of your due date, your doctor may recommend a nonstress test.
+If you don't go into labor within a week after your due date, your doctor may recommend a nonstress test.
 This monitors fetal heart rate and movement to see how the baby is doing.
-Talk to your doctor to find out more about this test.
+They may add an ultrasound to the nonstress test to take a better look at the baby and the amniotic fluid (this is called a biophysical profile).
+Talk to your doctor to find out more about these tests.

 Sometimes moms need a little help to get their labor going.
-If your health or your baby's health requires it, your doctor may induce labor.
+If their health or their baby's require it, a doctor may induce labor.
 This can be done by:

 Reviewed by: Elana Pearl Ben-Joseph, MD